 Stress results from any situation that requires behavioral adjustment such as invasions of privacy, no control over noise, acute or chronic pain, separation from family and things familiar, feelings of helplessness, and loss of control over events and the immediate environment.
 It’s interesting to note that the negative effects of stress can be measured hours after the stressful event occurred.
 Worse yet, stress impacts the immune system, which is perhaps the most compelling reason to design environments that reduce stress and help people relax and feel comfortable.
 Stress involves the nervous system and the endocrine system.
 These two systems provide links between mind and body.
 Music has been known to have a painkilling effect when pleasure centers of the brain stimulate the pituitary gland to release endorphins, the body’s natural opiate (Campbell 1997; Taylor 1997).

 Evidence and experience demonstrates that surroundings have a dramatic influence on older people's socialization, mobility and general health, all of which contribute to stress experienced.
-Such an intense relationship implies a heightened need for designers to use innovations in design that will encourage positive outcomes.
+Such an intense relationship implies a heightened need for designers to use innovations in design that will encourage positive outcomes in aged care facilities.
 Even small, informed design decisions can have a large impact on residents’ quality of life.
 These are a few strategies for reducing stress.

 Connection to Nature